 “The professional and academic development of the midshipmen who participate is really important to me,” said Sanabia.
 “I’m grateful for the support from the Academy and the funding from the Office of Naval Research, and I’m grateful that the midshipmen are all in on it and really give it their best shot, not just in the summer, but in the academic year too.
 We’ve been able to make some good advances to better understand what’s happening in the ocean under the storm, and we’ve been able to answer some really hard science questions that were not understood before we started.”

-In addition to TROPIC, the oceanography department at USNA has other various internships and research opportunities for midshipmen.
+In addition to TROPIC, the Ocean and Atmospheric Sciences Department at USNA has other various internships and research opportunities for midshipmen.
 These include Severe Weather In-Field Training, a program that takes midshipmen to the Midwest to forecast and chase down severe weather (tornadoes), and the Polar Science and Technology Program, a program that allows midshipmen the chance to conduct field research in Alaska in order to evaluate and study surface water chemistry and constituent fluxes through small river systems.

 At the end of the day, it takes dedicated professors like Sanabia to keep programs like TROPIC operating at USNA.
 These programs are faculty-driven and require extensive amounts of planning, time, and preparation to execute.

 “The draw is you’re helping keep people safe if you can help make a forecast better,” she said.
 “That’s the overarching goal, and it’s a hard problem to solve.”